-The global sorbitol market reached a volume of 2.56 Million Metric Tons in 2019.
+The global sorbitol market reached a volume of 2.62 Million Tons in 2020.
 Sorbitol, also known as glucitol, is a white and odorless crystalline powder with approximately 50-60% of the sweetness of sucrose.
 It is found in nature with relatively high concentrations in apples, peaches, plums, pears and apricots.
 Sorbitol is a non-volatile, non-flammable and non-corrosive polyol, which is chemically inert and compatible with excipients.
 It is produced commercially by electrolytic reduction of glucose and corn syrup.
 Owing to these chemical and physical characteristics, sorbitol is widely employed in the production of toothpaste, toiletries, cosmetics, confectionaries, sweets, frozen desserts, biscuits, ascorbic acid, industrial surfactants, pharmaceuticals and healthcare products.

 Breakup by Type: